The-Taggart-Institute/wireguard-3-ways/README.md

 Familiarity with the Linux command line will be extremely helpful in this workshop.
 As will familiarity with basic networking concepts such as subnets and firewall rules.

+### Cloud VM

+The Recipes provided in this repository are wholly self-contained.
+You can run them on any platform that supports Podman/Podman Compose.
+However, for full participation in the workshop, you will need two resources I can't provide for you:

+1. A registered domain name
+2. A cloud-hosted virtual machine

+These are not zero-cost, zero-identity activities, and as such are optional.
+However, the workshop will involve demonstrating how to set up a real Wireguard network for use across the internet, which means public-facing assets.
+If you intend to fully participate in the workshop, these will be necessary.

+I recommend [Porkbun](https://porkbun.com) or [Namecheap](https://namecheap.com) for a domain registrar, and [Digital Ocean](https://digitalocean.com) for a VPS provider.

 ## Usage

 Here are provided 3 "recipes" for creating Wireguard networks, in increasing complexity—and utility.
 Each is comprised of [Podman](https://podman.io) containers, networked together.
 They can be run on any platform that Podman supports, but for the HOPE workshop, a cloud VM will be provided for participants.